 The IID Story began…

 when Inter-Mission Germany started 1964 in the city of Hannover.
-They extended helping hands to India right from the beginning, later joined by Inter-Mission Switzerland.
-In 1973 a young engineer, Mr. Jochen Tewes, and a dear friend, Mr. Markus Egger, undertook a “global travel” and drove all the way from Germany to India in a VW Variant car.
-With them came their vision of giving skills training and employment to the poor.
+They extended helping hands to India right from the beginning, and were later joined by Inter-Mission Switzerland.
+In 1973 a young engineer, Mr. Jochen Tewes, and a dear friend, Mr. Markus Egger (now Director of Inter-Mission, Germany), undertook a “global travel” and drove all the way from Germany to India in a Volkswagen Variant car.
+They also brought with them a vision of giving skills training and employment to the poor.

-That initial habitat was soon extended by other courses and developed into an Industrial Training School, one of the first of its kind in Madras, as Chennai was then called.
-Today this ITI is still training an average of 70 young men from underprivileged backgrounds as carpenters, fitters and welders.
-The first fitters training with only hand tools in a thatched shed in 1974
+That initial little shed was soon extended by other courses and developed into an Industrial Training School, one of the first of its kind in Madras, as Chennai was then called.
+Today this same ITI is still training an average of 70 young men from underprivileged backgrounds as carpenters, fitters and welders.

 Since 2003 IID has adopted and further developed the model of Community Colleges to increase their efforts in successfully training and transforming the lives of again thousands of young boys and girls from a deserving background towards a promising vocational and personal future.
 These activities were extended through a number of partner organisations that are running Franchises of our Community Colleges in other parts of India.
 Together we are touching the growing urban as well as some rural areas.